Bonaventure on Dimensions of Scripture

 Origin and Mirror from the Eternal Word

-This fundamentally asserts that aspect of Trinitarian belief that the Eternal Word from the Father is spoken and gives order to the cosmos.
+This fundamental view asserts that Trinitarian belief that the Eternal Word from the Father is spoken and gives order to the cosmos.
 In accord with this the Word has impressed upon human consciousness things about God in their life and experience and particularly in the lives of the people of the Hebrews.
 It comes to its greatest focus and addressing us in the life and words and actions of Jesus of Nazareth.
 When Bonaventure writes of the scripture being a “noble mirror” I think that this aspect of scripture enables us to see more what we are like, and what we are called and invited to be.
-As we read the stories of the people in the ancient texts, as we read the denunciations of the prophets and their hopes for the future, we look at ourselves and the world with an invitation to see a true account of what we are like, and offering a vision of what we should be and can be in union with Jesus Christ, and under the influence of the Holy Spirit.
+As we read the stories of the people in the ancient texts, as we read the denunciations of the prophets and their hopes for the future, in these things we look at ourselves and the world with an invitation to see a true account of what we are like, and offering a vision of what we should be and can be in union with Jesus Christ, and under the influence of the Holy Spirit.
 It shows our old evolved humanity of what are and have been and points to what we may be if we are ever so willing.

 Ages of Revelation